TheDaemoness/DevGarden/CODESTYLE.md

 * Do not push to devel, if avoidable (especially TheRabbitologist).
 * Each contributor should create their own personal branch to push to, and send pull requests into devel when their code is ready.
 * Rebasing is discouraged.
+* Code in personal branches may not compile.